TritonDataCenter/sdc-docker/README.md

 # Adding packages

-By default the size of the container (ram, disk, cpu shares) uses the package in the internal "sdc_" set of packages closest to 'ram=1024 MiB'.
-The "sdc_" packages are really only applicable for development.
-More appropriate for production is a set of packages separate from "sdc_".
-The following can be run to add a number of "t4-*" packages and to configure the Docker service to use them:
+By default the size of the container (ram, disk, cpu shares) uses the package in the internal `sdc_` set of packages closest to 'ram=1024 MiB'.
+The `sdc_` packages are really only applicable for development.
+More appropriate for production is a set of packages separate from `sdc_`.
+The following can be run to add a number of `sample-*` packages and to configure the Docker service to use them:

-    sdc-login docker /opt/smartdc/docker/tools/gen_packages.js
+    # In the headnode global zone:
+    sdcadm post-setup dev-sample-data
     /opt/smartdc/bin/sapiadm update \
        $(/opt/smartdc/bin/sdc-sapi /services?name=docker | json -H 0.uuid) \
-       metadata.PACKAGE_PREFIX="t4-"
+       metadata.PACKAGE_PREFIX="sample-"